jorisdejosselin/pre-commit-helm/README.md

       - id: helm-dependency-update-docker
       - id: helm-kubeconform-docker
 ```

+> **Note**: For testing pre-release features, you can use a pre-release tag like `v1.5.0-beta.1`.
+> The Docker hooks will automatically use the corresponding container tag.

 **Benefits:**
 - ✅ No need to install Helm, trivy, kubeconform, or other dependencies